Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal7.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+* When is the low code going to be implemented?
 * question 2
+* How long will the project take?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+Upon reseaarch I think that there is a great opportunity for the council to leverage towards low/no code as it it low costing/maintaning, innovative opportunities by amalgamating AI with lwo code and this is good as AI is currently only able to convey low code accurately.
+Therefore implementing this for the coucil within the agile framework will be effective and efficient.

 References